daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ***

-*Don't waste this experience fretting about marks*
+*Don't waste this experience fretting about marks.* Try to actually learn and not just mimic the process, as in 'cargo cults.'

 \includegraphics[height=2in]{picsfigs/cargo-cults-336x175.png}